aniket8349/typing_speed_meter/README.md

 # typing_speed_meter
 A Python speed test project typically involves measuring the execution time of a specific piece of code or a function.
 You can achieve this using Python's built-in time module.
 Here's a simple example of a Python speed test project:
 The code you've provided is a Python script for a typing speed test program.
-Here's a breakdown of what the code does:
+Here's a breakdown of what the code does

 It imports the time and random modules to measure time intervals and generate random sentences for typing tests.